Robo advisor vs. financial advisor: Which is the best fit for you?

 Anyone can choose to use a robo advisor, but they may have more appeal to the hands-off or even beginner investor due to the low fees, easy-to-use technology, low entry point and ease of use.

-Benefits of financial or wealth advisors
+Benefits of financial advisors

 A financial advisor can help you create an investment strategy.
 Financial advisors can work with you to come up with a personalized investment strategy that prioritizes both your short-term and long-term goals and can be tailored to your needs.
-Some advisory services, like Ally Invest Wealth Management, will also advise you on your total wealth — meaning, the advisor will look at your full picture, not just the assets held by the firm.
+Some advisory services, like Ally Invest Personal Advice, will also advise you on your total wealth — meaning, the advisor will look at your full picture, not just the assets held by the firm.

 They can help you minimize taxes.
 A financial advisor can help you build an investment strategy that may reduce your tax burden.